Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-monsters-g-w.md

 skills requiring patience and concentration requires a Concentration check (DC 20).
 The save DC is Constitution-based.

+### Swarm Traits
-**Swarm Traits:** A swarm has no clear front or back and no discernable anatomy, so it is not subject to critical hits or flanking.
+A swarm has no clear front or back and no discernable anatomy, so it is not subject to critical hits or flanking.
 A swarm made up of Tiny creatures takes half damage from slashing and piercing weapons.